jherr/mf-plugin-template/README.md

 Module Federation Plugin Template
 =================================

-This is a simple template for building federated module for plugins that are compatiable with `mf-plugins`.
+This is a simple template for building federated module for plugins that are compatiable with [mf-plugins](https://www.npmjs.com/package/mf-plugins).

 To use this template first degit it: